uninstallio/ios-sdk/README.md

 ![Alt text](/READMESCR/2c.png?raw=true)

-###Adding permissions
+###Configure libraries and permissions in the project

-Notiphi needs some background capabilities.
+Uninstall needs some background capabilities.
 You need to specify that you’ll use these feature in the **UIBackgroundModes** key in your info plist.
 We need the following list of permissions

 1. fetch